M786Alam/RandomStringApp/README.md

 ## 🧪 Testing

+I have added a screenshot image of the final output screen with dummy data.

-> ⚠️ Make sure the IAV-provided content provider is installed on the device/emulator:
+> ⚠️ Make sure that for the actual testing, the IAV-provided content provider is installed on the device/emulator: